 ∙ Live your life on the way up as you would wish to be treated on the way down.

 ∙ Only put in writing something you would be happy reading on the front page of a tabloid newspaper.

 From your experience, how can having the right contacts impact your success?

 There’s not a list of “right” people to know – the right contacts are entirely personal to your career.
 It’s about what your vision is and who might be able to help you achieve it.

-Amy Pearce is an Associate Director at Serious, responsible among other things for the production of events like the London Jazz Festival.
+Amy Pearce is a freelance promoter, producer and strategic creative consultant, Director of Global Strategy for Edition Records and on the Board of The F-List.
 Her invaluable knowledge of the industry and how to thrive in it made for a fantastic sessions about getting gigs and developing working relationships with promoters, programmers & venue bookers.